 As Vivinne Westwood was famously quoted "Buy less.
 Choose well.
 Make it last.
 Quality, not quantity.
 Everybody's buying far too many clothes."
 Choosing good quality clothes that will last instead of disposable cheap clothes is a great place to start!
 As an extra bonus, you'll probably feel more stylish and comfortable wearing good quality clothes made with natural fabrics too!

 Another big offender is single use plastic water bottles and take away cups.
 They clog our drains, litter our streets and end up in our oceans.
-Unfortuantely take away coffee cups are lined with plastic, and they can't be recycled.
+Unfortunately take away coffee cups are lined with plastic, and they can't be recycled.

 There are a couple of things you can do to reduce your usage of plastic water bottles: